NCAA DIVISION II BASKETBALL COLLEGES Complete D2 List

 Missouri Southern State University – Joplin, Missouri – Public – Mid-America Intercollegiate Athletics Association – NCAA D2

-Missouri University of Science & Technology – Rolla, Missouri – Public – Great Lakes Valley Conference – NCAA D2
+Missouri University of Science and Technology – Rolla, Missouri – Public – Great Lakes Valley Conference – NCAA D2

 Missouri Western State University – St. Joseph, Missouri – Public – Mid-America Intercollegiate Athletics Association – NCAA D2